A week with the Audi RS 3 Sportback

-The crescendo of noise from the two fat oval tailpipes is what you notice first, then comes the relentless speed.
-Huge reserves of torque – 465Nm – means relentless acceleration and the four-wheel drive system means none of the power dissipates into plumes of tyre smoke.
+For everyday use we found the economy mode made the RS 3 much more toned down- quieter and less punchy on the throttle, all very civilised.
+If that’s what you want.
+Slip it into dynamic mode though and the gloves are off with the crescendo of noise from the two fat oval tailpipes signifying the fun is about to begin, then comes the relentless speed.
+Huge reserves of torque – 480Nm – means relentless acceleration and the four-wheel drive system means none of the power dissipates into plumes of tyre smoke.
+Cornering, to use an old adage, is done like you’re driving on rails- rarely did we see the traction control indicator light up.